Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Test_Experiments_Documentation/Prototype_01/EXP_02_Prototype_01_R01.md

 ### Limitations of the current network architechture:

 - Data is sent as without encryption as plain JSON text message to the MQTT broker
-- Telemetry data stops when the connection to WLAN is interrupted for MQTT broker (RPI400) and publisher (RPI picoW)
+- Telemetry data stops when the connection to WLAN is interrupted for MQTT broker (RPI400) and the publisher node (RPI picoW-01)
 - Quality of the firmware is poor.
 It uses too much energy.
 A fully charged 10,000 mAh power bank runs for about(... reading and ... days)

 ### Planned changes for further Experiments:

 #### Possible improvement in firmware

-- Make use of concurrent programming in micropython to improve the firmware.
+- [ ] Make use of concurrent programming in micropython to improve the firmware.
-- Try multi-threadingding and event driven programming with uasync io in Micropython.
+- [ ] Try multi-threadingding and event driven programming with uasync io in Micropython.
-- `{"DevUID":"DevEUI-Pub_pico-01","MQTT_Topic":"Sensor/BMP280-01","Temperature_C":21.97,"Message_counter":482,"Pressure_P":97107.59}`
-- The size of the current pubilshed message is 129 Bytes.
+- [ ] The size of the current pubilshed message is 129 Bytes.
 This is too large and need to be reduced in size

 #### Data Visualization

-- Learn about the Grafana Kiosk mode.
+- [ ] Learn about the Grafana Kiosk mode.
-- Try to access the Grafana dashboard from a computer outside the local network.
+- [ ] Try to access the Grafana dashboard from a computer outside the local network.

-#### Experiment 03
+#### Prototype 01 Experiment 03 Plan

+- [x] Use Python Scripts to make connection to the Broker and subscribing to specific topics on which sensor node is publishing
+- [x] Use Python Scripts to log the sensor data instead of/in addition to Node-RED.
+Convert the received JSON messages into CSV for logging.
+- [ ] Use Python scripts to log the Data into influx DB instead of/in addition to Node-RED
-- Program the temperature pressure node picoW-01 with concurrent programming.
+- [ ] Program the temperature pressure node picoW-01 with concurrent programming.
-- PicoW takes temperature and pressure reading every 30 seconds.
+- [ ] PicoW takes temperature and pressure reading every 10-30 seconds.
-- Stores the readings on the local buffer on PicoW board
+- [ ] Stores the readings on the local buffer on PicoW board
-- Try to connect with WiFi every 5-10 minutes and light the onboard LED for 1-2 seconds.
+- [ ] Try to connect with WiFi every 5-10 minutes and flash the onboard LED for 1-2 seconds when connection is made.
-- Try to connect and publish data to MQTT broker every 5-10 minutes
+- [ ] Try to connect and publish data to MQTT broker every 5-10 minutes and flash the onboard LED for 1-2 seconds when data is sent.

 #### Experiment  04

 **Goals** : Program another picoW /ESP32 board to do the following tasks:
-Task1: Read ADC value from one of the pins 10-1000 times every second (Say antenna)
+- [ ] Task1: Read ADC value from one of the pins 10-1000 times every second (Say antenna)
-Task2: Store the data into a vector
+- [ ] Task2: Store the data into a vector
-Task3: Perform FFT for the incoming signal in real time.
+- [ ] Task3: Perform FFT for the incoming signal in real time.
-Task4: Show the fequency spectrum result in a graph .
+- [ ] Task4: Show the fequency spectrum result in a the graph .